A powerful 2-in-1 model. Includes retractable handheld sealer for numerous applications. Features a helpful starter kit and patented drip tray.

 Throwing spoiled food away is like watching your money go out the door with the garbage.
 FoodSaver vacuum sealers prolong the life of food so that less of it ends up in the garbage can.
 Models range from large countertop vacuum sealers designed to seal fresh game to small handheld models that make sealing small, individualized portions fast and easy.

 There’s a FoodSaver out there to meet your specific needs, and here at BestReviews, we’ve worked hard to help you find it.
-Take a look at our top picks above, and read through our shopping guide to determine which model is right for you.
+Take a look at our top picks, and read through our shopping guide to determine which model is right for you.

 If you’re looking to preserve food for a lengthy period, a FoodSaver vacuum sealer can help.
 FoodSaver vacuum sealers help prevent freezer burn and can preserve food for up to five times longer than unsealed food.